Open-Markets-Initiative/latency-lab/README.md

 development methods.

 All example input data are faked records modeled on tshark dissections.
-Any similaraity between existing people, places and/or protocols is purely incidental.
+Any similarities between existing people, places and/or protocols is purely incidental.

 Enjoy.